“And a woman spoke, saying, “Tell us of Pain.”– Kahlil Gibran, The Prophet (Knopf, 1923)

 And he said: Your pain is the breaking of the shell that encloses your understanding.”

-The hurt of emotional pain can become unhealthy, and unbearable, if not worked with in an effective way that enables us to understand it, process it, and release it.
+The hurt of emotional pain can become unhealthy, and unbearable, if not worked within an effective way that enables us to understand it, process it, and release it.

 This is Part 2 of a 2-part series on What To Do When You’re Hurting Inside?
-Part 1 builds our understanding about hurt and shares short-term strategies on how to stop emotional pain for immediate relief.
+Part 1 builds our understanding of hurt and shares short-term strategies on how to stop emotional pain for immediate relief.

 The 2nd part here shares the long-term work that is important to consider for uprooting the hurt & pain within.